6 Ways to Master Chat in Microsoft Teams

 For ‘urgent’ messages, a video meeting could be a faster route to resolution.

 Delivery options for posts in a channel are limited to ‘Important’ with the same formatting as per chats.
+This functionality can be especially useful when managing group chats in Teams where immediate attention is needed.

 MS Teams Important Chat